 Directors and management are committed to effective governance.
 Governance requires competent people with a commitment to good governance and an effective set of systems and processes.
-This provides shareholders and other stakeholders with the assurance that the Company is appropriately governed.
+This provides shareholders and other stakeholders with the assurance that ESL is appropriately governed.

-Good governance will continually change to meet the changing dynamics of the business and its context.
-This is particularly the case with Enable as it grows and changes throughout the UFB contract lifecycle.
-The company has experienced rapid growth and new systems, processes and people have been established over the last eighteen months in order to meet the future needs of the business.
+Good governance involves continual changes to meet the changing dynamics of the business.
+This is particularly the case with ESL as it grows and changes throughout the UFB contract lifecycle.
+ESL has experienced rapid growth and new systems, processes and positions have been established over the last three years in order to meet the future needs of the business.

-Following this establishment and mobilisation phase, the company has now embarked on a process of stabilisation to ensure that the benefits of these changes are maximised and that the company is operating as effectively as possible.
+ESL is now in a stabilisation phase to ensure that the benefits of these changes are maximised and that the company is operating as effectively as possible.

-The Directors and management are very conscious of the need to have high calibre people backed by excellent systems and processes in order to create a world class UFB organisation, including governance of the highest order.
+The Directors and management are very conscious of the need to have high-calibre people backed by excellent systems and processes in order to create a world class UFB organisation, including governance of the highest order.